NikhilM98/sugarizer-school-portal/scripts/README.md

 Navigate to the repository root, update the chart [ssp-values.yaml](charts/ssp-values.yaml) file.

 Update the `hostName` and `deployment.host` values in the [ssp-values.yaml](charts/ssp-values.yaml) file.
 You don't need to update the `cluster` values if you have set SSL (-s) to `false` (`sh setup.sh -p <provider> -s false`).

+If you want client email validation in the Sugarizer School Portal deployment, set `verification.enabled` to `true` and fill the SMTP server details in the following sub-fields.

 You can look at this [documentation](https://github.com/nikhilm98/sugarizer-school-portal-chart/#edit-default-values) for more info about the supported values.